dymek84/ESP32-Led-Matrix-Clock/README.md

 2.2.
 If connected to your wifi station (router).
 The LED on the matrix will turn green.
 3. The ESP32 will display a 1 or 2 or 3 digit number.
 Those are the last 3 numbers of it's IP address.
 Most often the IP address will be 192.168.1.xxx (where xxx is the number on the matrix).
 In case you have a very different router DNS config, you should connect your clock to the serial monitor, and there the full IP address will be shown.
 4. A 3rd LED will light-up orange, this is the ESP32 tryiing to get the time from the NTP server: europe.pool.ntp.org (change NTP server if need be in the sketch).
 Sometimes the NTP server doesn't respond.
 The ESP32 will try 5 times (~15-20 seconds) before it decides to give up and reboot.
 A reboot often does the trick.
+Also have a look at the NTP server settings.. it is now set to the NL timezone with Daylight Saving enabled.
 5. If network time is configured the time will be shown on the matrix.
 6. Now you can surf to the ESP's ip address and play with the configuration, change animations, LED colors, set a night mode, or choose for a random animation to be shown at specific intervalls.